openmc-dev/openmc/docs/source/methods/geometry.rst

     w' = w - \frac{2 ( \mathbf{\Omega} \cdot \nabla f )}{|| \nabla f ||^2}
     \frac{\partial f}{\partial z}

-We can now use this form to develop rules for how to transform a particle's direction for different types of surfaces.
+One can then use equation :eq:`reflection-system` to develop equations for transforming a particle's direction given the equation of the surface.

 Plane Perpendicular to an Axis
 ------------------------------